Ultimate Sim Racing Wheel Comparison Table 2022

 The table includes console compatibility, through to peripherals, force feedback technology, and a complete sim racing wheel torque comparison.
 It really summarises every aspect of a sim racing wheel that is worth considering.

-To use the comparison table below, scroll left and right to view all racing wheels.
 The table is best viewed on desktop as you can see more racing wheels at once.
-However you can swipe left to right to view the entire table on mobile.
+However, you can swipe left to right to view the entire table on mobile.

 As well as console compatibility we have looked at each racing wheel’s expand-ability.
 Many sim racers will want to purchase a racing wheel with the intention of adding extra peripherals later down the line.
 Adding a handbrake module or a manual shifter can really increase your involvement with a racing game.
 If you are looking to add a manual H-pattern shifter to your racing rig, you will also need to ensure that the racing wheel supports a pedal set with a clutch pedal, so we have included this option in our comparison.

-To adapt to the style of car you are driving, you will want to look for a racing wheel which supports interchangeable wheel rims.
-Almost all mid level to premium racing wheels support interchangeable wheel rims.
-However most budget racing wheels do not support this feature.
+To adapt to the style of car you are driving, you will want to look for a racing wheel that supports interchangeable wheel rims.
+Almost all mid-level to premium racing wheels support interchangeable wheel rims.
+However, most budget racing wheels do not support this feature.

 One of the most important aspects of a racing wheel to consider when purchasing, is the force feedback technology.
 This is the part of the wheel base which generates force feedback, and this technology dictates how you feel the feedback and at what quality.